thescouser89/build-finder/README.md

 `/path/to/distribution.zip` is the path to the file that you wish to examine.
-In this execution, Build Finder will read through the file `distribution.zip`, trying to match each file entry against a build in the Koji database provided that the file name matches one of the specified Koji archive types and does not match the exclusion pattern.
+In this execution, Build Finder will read through the file `distribution.zip`, trying to match each file entry against a build in the Koji database as long as the file name matches one of the specified Koji archive types and does not match the exclusion pattern.

 When a run completes, and Build Finder will create a `checksum-<checksum-type>.json` file to cache the file checksums and a